PerJNilsson/C---OpenMP/report.md

 <h4> Important parts of our code (in chronological order) </h4>

-+To set the number of theads for OpenMP, we read the argument and use the function *omp_set_num_threads()*.
++ To set the number of theads for OpenMP, we read the argument and use the function *omp_set_num_threads()*.

-+We then read the number of line (=number of cells) using the function count_lines() which uses fseek and ftell.
++ We then read the number of line (=number of cells) using the function count_lines() which uses fseek and ftell.

-+The elements in the distance array (cointaining 100*20*sqrt(3) elements) will all be set to zero using calloc.
++ The elements in the distance array (cointaining 100*20*sqrt(3) elements) will all be set to zero using calloc.

-+The blocksize is now evaluated, and if the file is larger than 900 Mb we will divide it into an approtiate amout of blocks, so that the program does not comsume more than 1 GiBi of memory.
++ The blocksize is now evaluated, and if the file is larger than 900 Mb we will divide it into an approtiate amout of blocks, so that the program does not comsume more than 1 GiBi of memory.
 However if the file is smaller than 900 Mb, it will be parsed in its entirety.

-+Should the blocksize be too large, then we'll read two parts of the file and save the coordinates into the two blocks mentioned earlier.
++ Should the blocksize be too large, then we'll read two parts of the file and save the coordinates into the two blocks mentioned earlier.
 Each block will calulate it's own distances and also the distances to the other block.
 We will then iterate through all combinations of block so that every distance is covered once.
 We use fseek and ftell to navigate through the file.

-+The distances are calculated in parallalized for loop using OpenMP.
++ The distances are calculated in parallalized for loop using OpenMP.
 Our code before the double for loop is. <pre><code>#pragma omp parallel for schedule(dynamic) private(distance_index) reduction(:+distance_array[:max_index])  </pre></code>
 The two important statement here are the dynamic schedule and the reduction.

 Dynamic scheduling is making the program faster, because we calculate an decreasing number of elements each for each row.
 The default scheduling is static meaning that the first thread would have gotten the first rows which are much more computationally expensive than the last rows.
 By using dynamic scheduling the API will assign threads and when a thread is finised it will start on another row and therefore divive the computations more equally.